Bilalgamal96/MyFirstRepo/readme.txt

 sedond line
 thirdline
-i ve added this line in the update readme branch its a sunny outside today
+i ve added this line in the update readme branch its a cloduy  outside today